JNPN7/automation/python_env_controller/README.md

-# Python virtual environmet manager
+# Python virtual environment manager
 You can manage your python virtual environment using this script

 Description